Are you better suited to become a business analyst or a data analyst?

 Advanced degrees and certifications are often necessary to move from the business analyst role into a more analytics-driven career.

-Data analysts, on the other hand, have a higher earning potential—well into six figures, according to Robert Half Technology—and more options for career paths, Angove says.
+Data analysts, on the other hand, have a higher earning potential—well into six figures—and more options for career paths, Angove says.
+The Robert Half Technology 2020 Salary Guide reports that data analysts typically earn between $83,750 and $142,500.
 Because these professionals work primarily in databases, there’s room for advancement with the acquisition of additional programming skills like R and Python.
-In addition, data analysts can easily move into developer careers and data science roles with advanced degrees.
+Additionally, data analysts can more readily shift into developer careers and data science roles with advanced degrees.

 Despite the differences between data analysts and business analysts, individuals in both careers have promising futures.